manasvi9745/Technical-Writing/Prompt-Engineering.md

 It helps the users to frame their instructions specific to their task and needs.
 Users can customise their prompts enabling a more personalized AI interaction.

 #### 3. Increased Efficiency
-Structured interactions help in reducing the time which is spent on perfoming a task by streamlining the conversations.
+Structured interactions help in reducing the time which is spent on perfoming a task by streamlining the conversation.

 #### 4. Improved Decision Making
 It enables the users to obtain relevant information and insights, helping in making informed and data-driven decisions.